aryn-ai/sycamore/docs/source/querying_data/using_rag_pipelines.md

 ## Using the RAG pipeline

 Sycamore has a default RAG pipeline named `hybrid_rag_pipeline`, and it uses OpenAI GPT-3.5-TURBO as the LLM by default.
-Sycamore is compatible with the OpenSearch query API.
+Sycamore is compatible with the OpenSearch query API, and you need to [provide the embedding model ID to use in the query](hybrid_search.md#retrieve-your-embedding-model-id).
 To use the pipeline, specify it in your search query and add the `generative_qa_parameters`:

 ```javascript
 GET <index_name>/_search?search_pipeline=hybrid_rag_pipeline